 - 1. Remove the battery pack connector spring, silica gel and batteries. - 2.
-If you want to re-use the batteries, use a voltmeter to check their suitability. - 3.
-Insert new batteries or re-insert the old ones if they are suitable. - 4.
+Insert new batteries or re-insert the old ones if they are suitable. - 3.
 Insert the battery pack connector spring.
-Observe that the power LED flashes rapidly on and off. - 5.
-Check that the SD card tab is in the unlocked (read) position (see Secure Digital (SD) cards on page 5). - 6.
+Observe that the power LED flashes rapidly on and off. - 4.
+Check that the spare SD card tab is in the unlocked (read/write) position (see Secure Digital (SD) cards on page 5). - 5.
 Insert your spare SD card and press in down quickly but gently to locate it in the holder.
 Observe that the power LED gives either a single or double short flash per second, depending on which battery stack is being used.